MicrosoftDocs/learn/learn-pr/wwl-data-ai/design-modern-data-warehouse-using-azure-synapse-analytics/includes/6a-understand-file-formats-structure-modern-data-warehouse.md

 In ADLS Gen2, it is a best practice to have a dedicated Storage Account for production, and a separate Storage Account for dev and test workloads.
 This will ensure that dev or test workloads never interfere with production.

 A common method for structuring folders within a data lake is to organize data in separate folders by the degree of refinement.
-For example, a **bronze** folder might contain raw data, **silver** contains the cleaned, prepared and integrated data, and **gold** contains data ready to support analytics, which might include final refinements such as pre-computed aggregates.
-If additional levels of refinement are required, this structure can be modified, as needed, to include more folders.
+For example, a **bronze** folder might contain raw data, **silver** contains the cleaned, prepared, and integrated data, and **gold** contains data ready to support analytics, which might include final refinements such as pre-computed aggregates.
+If more levels of refinement are required, this structure can be modified, as needed, to include more folders.

 ![The raw data is stored in the bronze folder, query-ready data is stored in the silver folder, and report-ready data is stored in the gold folder.](../media/folder-structure-with-levels-of-refinement.png "Folder structure with levels of refinement")

-**Important to note:**
+When working with Data Lake Storage Gen2, the following should be considered:

 - When data is stored in Data Lake Storage Gen2, the file size, number of files, and folder structure have an impact on performance.
 - If you store your data as many small files, this can negatively affect performance.
-In general, organize your data into larger-sized files for better performance (256MB to 100GB in size).
+In general, organize your data into larger-sized files for better performance (256 MB to 100 GB in size).
 - Some engines and applications might have trouble efficiently processing files that are greater than 100GB in size.
-- Sometimes, data pipelines have limited control over the raw data which has lots of small files.
+- Sometimes, data pipelines have limited control over the raw data, which has lots of small files.
 It is recommended to have a "cooking" process that generates larger files to use for downstream applications.